-Pima Community College requires skill assessment tests in mathematics, reading, and writing.
-These tests are provided free of charge and are administered throughout the college District.
+Pima Community College requires skill assessment tests in mathematics. reading, and writing.
+These tests are provided free of charge and are administered throughout the college district.

 - A. Assessment data shall be used by authorized college personnel to assist the student with the selection of appropriate courses and/or a course of study.
-Pima does not require mandatory placement into certain courses, but some programs may require entrance examinations or competency levels and may have prerequisites. - B. Prior to the end of a student's third hour of instructional activity, all three assessment tests shall be required in accordance with the following criteria: - 1.
-Any full-time student: or - Any student enrolling for the first time in a mathematics, reading and/or writing 070, 072, 073, 077, 100, 101 course and related modules; or - 3.
-Any student whose academic performance falls below a minimum grade point average of 2.0.
+Pima does not require mandatory placement into certain courses, but some programs may require entrance examinations or competency levels and may have prerequisites. - B. Prior to the student's third hour of instructional activity, all three assessment tests shall be required of any new, full-time student during his/her initial semester of enrollment or any student who is placed on academic alert and who has not previously taken the tests. - C. Prior to the student's third hour of instructional activity, an assessment test specific to developmental mathematics, reading, or writing courses all shall be required of any student enrolling in such a course for the first time.